Network Myanmar

 Notice

 I have been considering the future of this website as I shall soon be 95 years of age.
 The website contains numerous materials which researchers have told me are invaluable.
 So I would suggest that anyone interested should download a copy of the entire website on to their PC so that they can continue to have access to its materials offline if and when it eventually closes.
 There are several free website copiers.
 The one I use is HTTrack at https://www.httrack.com/ which provides a complete mirror copy of all the pages on a website, including links and photographs.
 Inevitably, some of the links on the website have over time become corrupt or broken.
 In many cases it is relatively easy to find the original online via Google.
-It may also be possible to recover missing and broken links from the copies of this website saved at https://web.archive.org/details/www.networkmyanmar.org (“The Wayback Machine”), though this facility is currently under cyber attack and has been closed.
+It may also be possible to recover missing and broken links from the copies of this website saved at https://web.archive.org/details/www.networkmyanmar.org (“The Wayback Machine”).

 With best wishes to everyone for the future.
 Let us hope that Burma/Myanmar will soon return to peace and prosperity under a democratically elected civilian government.